kurator-org/kurator-akka/README.md

 --------------------------------------
 New Python actors can be used in **Kurator-Akka** workflows without any manual compilation step.
 Python actors that depend only on packages provided as part of a standard Python distribution can be developed without any preparation other than downloading the **Kurator-Akka** jar file.

 For Python actors that do depend on 3rd-party packages not included wth Python, a local installation of Jython 2.7.0 is required.
 Jython is a Java implementation of the Python language and runtime.
-While `kurator-akka.jar` includes within it a copy of the standard Jython distribution, any 3rd-party Python packages required by actors need to be installed locally and made available to **Kurator-Akka** as follows:
+While `kurator-akka.jar` includes within it a copy of the standard Jython distribution, any 3rd-party Python packages required by actors need to be installed locally and made available to **Kurator-Akka** as follows.

 #### Install the Jython 2.7.0 distribution to support 3rd party Python packages